Gunivers/Bookshelf/docs/contributing.md

 This is a new directive, so most of the functions doesn't respect it for now.
 Please do not hesistate to update the existing functions in order to apply this directive.
 :::

-Also for scores, by default, the input and outputs should use respectively the scores `bs.var[0-9]` and `bs.res[0-9]`.
+Also for scores, by default, the input and outputs should use respectively the scores `bs.in.[0-9]` and `bs.out.[0-9]`.
 But they can use others scores when it's is more appropriate, for exemple to allow writing chains of calling functions like :

 ```
 # Multiply the X coordinate of the source entity and place the entity at the new location
 function bs.location:get
-scoreboard players operation @s bs.locX *= 2 bs.const
+scoreboard players operation @s bs.loc.x *= 2 bs.const
 function bs.location:set
 ```
 In this exemple, the `get` function will return `bs.loc[X,Y,Z]` scores, that are also used as input for the `set` function.